William J. Miller: Biography

 Born in North Andover, Massachusetts, to Canadian-born Catherine (née Stewart) and Scottish-born James B. Miller, Miller attended the public schools.
 He graduated from Cannon's Commercial College, Lawrence, Massachusetts, in 1917.
-During the First World War enlisted August 5, 1917, as a private in the United States Army and served in the Air Service in the 80th Aero Squadron and 1104 Aero Squadrons.
+During the First World War, he enlisted August 5, 1917, as a private in the United States Army and served in the Air Service in the 80th Aero Squadron and 1104 Aero Squadrons.
 Later commissioned a second lieutenant.

 He was injured in an airplane crash in France in 1918, resulting in the loss of both legs.
 He was discharged April 26, 1919.
-Patient in United States veterans' hospitals 1919–1931.
+He was a patient in United States veterans' hospitals from 1919 through 1931.
 He moved to Wethersfield, Connecticut, in 1926.
-He engaged in the insurance business in 1931.
+He was engaged in the insurance business in 1931.

 Miller was elected as a Republican to the Seventy-sixth Congress (January 3, 1939 – January 3, 1941).

 He was an unsuccessful candidate for reelection in 1940 to the Seventy-seventh Congress.
 Miller was elected to the Seventy-eighth Congress (January 3, 1943 – January 3, 1945).
 He was an unsuccessful candidate for reelection in 1944 to the Seventy-ninth Congress.

 Miller was elected in 1946 to the Eightieth Congress (January 3, 1947 – January 3, 1949).
 He was an unsuccessful candidate for reelection in 1948 to the Eighty-first Congress.
 He resumed the general insurance business.
 He died in Wethersfield, Connecticut on November 22, 1950.
 He was interred in Jordan Cemetery, Waterford, Connecticut.